 - (a) If an employee is scheduled to work a holiday, the employee may bank the eight (8) hours of holiday leave provided in Section 1.
-Hours worked on a holiday are then paid at time and one half for eight (8) hours or ten (10 hours dependent on the employee's regular schedule.
+Hours worked on a holiday are then paid at time and one half for eight (8) hours or ten (10) hours dependent on the employee's regular schedule.
 This provision does not apply to employees called back to work for "call back" or for standby compensation.
-No other premium compensation defined within this Agreement shall be applicable to holiday compensation. - (a)(b) If an employee is scheduled to and does work on either a holiday or a day observed in lieu thereof as provided in section 8.2, the employee shall be entitled to holiday compensation for one, but in no event both, of such days as provided in subsection (b) of this section. - (b)(c) If an FLSA non-exempt employee is scheduled to, and does work on a holiday, they shall be compensated at a rate of one and one-half (1/2) times the employee's normal rate of pay, and they shall have the option of banking the eight (8) hour holiday or cashing it out.
-An FLSA non-exempt employee working less than an eight (8) hour day shall be compensated at a rate of one and one-half (1-1/2) times the employee's normal rate of pay for all hours worked, and shall have the option of banking the equivalent number of hours worked in holiday or receive compensation.
-The remaining portion of eight (8) hours shall be paid at straight time.
+No other premium compensation defined within this Agreement shall be applicable to holiday compensation. - (b) If an employee is scheduled to and does work on either a holiday or a day observed in lieu thereof as provided in Section 8.2, the employee shall be entitled to holiday compensation for one, but in no event both, of such days as provided in subsection (b) of this section.

 Any hours worked in excess of eight (8) or ten (10) hours based on the employee's regular work schedule shall be compensated at two (2) times their normal rate of pay.